 This standard outlines procedures to ensure that laboratory/studio space is reassigned according to health, safety and environment regulations and standards.
 Prior to a laboratory being reassigned, renovated or demolished it shall be cleared of any unnecessary biological, chemical, radioactive or physical hazards.

-The Safety Office shall be consulted about the transfer of any hazardous materials and related equipment from University of Waterloo (UW).
+- The Safety Office shall be consulted about the transfer of any hazardous materials and related equipment from University of Waterloo.

-Laboratories shall not be assigned to a new laboratory supervisor for use or to a contractor until inspected by Department Chair, Administrative Head or designate using UW’s Laboratory decommissioning form (PDF).
-In the event that the laboratory is not immediately re-assigned to a specific researcher the department will sign-off as the incoming researcher and will sign-off as the outgoing occupant when the space is re-assigned.
+- Laboratories shall not be assigned to a new laboratory supervisor for use, or to a contractor until inspected by a department chair, administrative head or designate using UW’s Laboratory decommissioning form.
+In the event that the laboratory is not immediately re-assigned to a specific researcher, the department will sign-off as the incoming researcher and will sign-off as the outgoing occupant when the space is re-assigned.
 All decommissioning forms need to be submitted to the Safety Office as space is re-assigned.

 - The lab should be clean, tidy, and free of combustible materials.

-- Chemical containers need to be properly identified, labelled, and sealed.
+- Chemical containers need to be properly identified, labeled, and sealed.

 - Laboratory glassware should be empty and cleaned.